taufik-nurrohman/arch/README.md

  - `thunar` → The file manager.
  - `tint2` → The task bar.
  - `ttf-dejavu`, `ttf-ibm-plex`, `ttf-liberation` → Fonts used in `openbox`, `rxvt-unicode`, and `tint2`.
+ - `unclutter` → To auto-hide the mouse pointer.
  - `urxvt-perls` → Extensions for `rxvt-unicode`.
  - `vim` → The source code editor.
  - `volumeicon` → To add volume icon in system tray.